NineBallAYAYA/ZipZorpBeedleBorp/README.md

 1. update offsets and keybinds
 2. generate makefiles with cmake
 3. make the makefiles
-4. run as root cause of my shitty input system
+4. run as root cause of my bad input system

 ## Depedencies
 `sudo apt install xdotool`